Wigmore Hall: Design

-The building follows the Renaissance style, using alabaster and marble walls, which furnish a flat, rectangular hall with a small raised stage area complete with a cupola above depicting the Soul of Music.
+The Wigmore Hall follows the Renaissance style, using alabaster and marble walls, which furnish a flat, rectangular hall with a small raised stage area complete with a cupola above depicting the Soul of Music.
 The distinctive mural was designed by Gerald Moira, who was responsible for a number of contemporary public art works; he later became principal of the Edinburgh College of Art.
 After the completion of the design, the cupola was executed by the sculptor Frank Lynn Jenkins.
 It was restored in 1991 and 1992 and has often been featured in the Hall's marketing and print material.

 The Hall is considered to have one of the best acoustics for classical music in Europe.
 It was refurbished in 2004 and was widely praised for being completed on time and on budget.
 The Hall's current capacity, spread across the stalls and a smaller balcony, is 545 seats.
 In 2005, the Wigmore Hall Trust purchased a long lease of 300 years for £3.1m.
 This both secured the future of the Hall and allowed money previously required for rent to be used for further development of its artistic programme.
 There are two bars and a restaurant on the lower ground floor, below the main auditorium.

-Early performers

-Bechstein Hall opened on 31 May 1901 with a concert featuring the virtuoso pianist and composer Ferruccio Busoni and violinist Eugène Ysaÿe.
-During its early period, the Hall attracted great musicians like Artur Schnabel, Peter Arnold, Pablo Sarasate, Percy Grainger, Myra Hess, Arthur Rubinstein, Vladimir Rosing, Alexander Siloti, Camille Saint-Saëns, Jascha Spivakovsky, Max Reger and Marian Anderson (who performed there in 1933).
-At his final recital, in 1976, Rubinstein urged the audience to 'keep coming back to this wonderful Hall.'

 Artists and associations

-Wigmore Hall enjoyed a number of long associations with many great artists of the 20th century including Elisabeth Schwarzkopf, Victoria de los Ángeles, Sergey Prokofiev, Shura Cherkassky, Paul Hindemith, Andrés Segovia, Peter Pears, Benjamin Britten and Francis Poulenc.
+Wigmore Hall enjoyed a number of long associations with many great artists of the 20th century including Elisabeth Schwarzkopf, Victoria de los Ángeles, Sergey Prokofiev, Ferruccio Bonavia, Shura Cherkassky, Paul Hindemith, Andrés Segovia, Peter Pears, Benjamin Britten and Francis Poulenc.